Sparkierkan7/more_explosives_mod/README.md

   - Fuse: extends length of fuse by 5 ticks.
   - Shears (Wont get consumed): removes 5 ticks from fuse.
   - Redstone: makes it so the bomb will start ticking after it has hit the ground.

+# Planned Features

+  - Different types of fireworks.
+  - A new tear of explosives.
+Maybe something similar to nitroglycerin instead of gunpowder.
+  - All colors of smoke bombs
+  - napalm like bomb

+# Bugs

+  - On servers or lan servers some particles are not visible
+  - Method of spawning particles is horrible